seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/the-board_temp_html.md

 //ST: !
 They are much harder to use because:

-- they have no plug to branch a standard micro usb cable (remember we need some electricity to power the object!)
+- they have no plug for a standard micro usb cable (remember we need some electricity to power the object!)
 - the programming language these boards use are difficult to learn for non specialists.
 - their documentation (all the documents explaining how to use them) is very technical, not very clear.